-We conduct fire drills to ensure the safety of our congregations.
-Holding regular fire drills helps familiarize occupants with the sound of the alarm system and allows your church to practice evacuation procedures, so in the event of a real fire, you have rehearsed the procedures and are aware of what to do.
+We conduct fire drills to ensure that our congregations are best prepared for effective evacuation.
+Holding regular fire drills familiarize occupants with the sound of the alarm system and allows your church to practice in real time.
+So in the event of a real fire, congregants are not overwhelmed and are aware of what to do.